HsuShihHsueh/build-a-own-website/README.md

 so why don't we build a own website to deal this the problem ? the process can divide into three subprocess：
 ```
-1. write a calculate from 【HTML】 + 【Javascript】
+1. write a calculate in 【HTML】 + 【Javascript】
-2. get a free website from 【000webhost】
+2. get a free website server from 【000webhost】
 3. get a free website domain from 【freenom】
 ```

+## STEP 1： write a calculate in <b>HTML<\b> + 【Javascript】

+## STEP 2： get a free website server from 【000webhost】

+## STEP 3： get a free website domain from 【freenom】